 How long has the weight loss lasted? □< 2 weeks □ ≥ 2 weeks

-Were any symptoms (cough, fever, night sweats, or weight loss) present when you last spoke with FLOURISH staff? □Yes□ No □Do not recall

-Note to DMC: include this question on follow up quarterly call

 Since the last time you spoke with FLOURISH staff, has someone in your household been diagnosed with TB? □Yes □No

 Since the last time you spoke with FLOURISH staff, have you been evaluated in a clinic for TB? □Yes □No